Bombe/obs-dj-overlay/README.md

 the last input field of the section.
 This allows very convenient multi-field data entry without sending intermediate state (i.e. updated artist but old title of a track) to the backend (and the rendered overlay).
-* When the track number is not 0 and it equals the current number being shown and the artist and/or track is changed, the track number is automatically incremented.
-If you want to change the number to an arbitrary position, make sure to change it before the artist and title.
+* When the track number is not 0 and the artist and/or track is changed, the track number is automatically incremented after being submitted, i.e. the number you see in the interface is the number being sent to the backend on the next update.
 * The message has a multi-line input field that can be sent using Ctrl-Enter, after which all of the text will be selected for easy replacement.